MMK21Hub/C/README.md

 2. Next is the operator, which is usually one character, but may be up to 6 characters.
 See below for valid operators.
 3. The last two characters are a [reference](#referencing-board-squares) to the square that contains the second operand.

+#### Errors with operations

+If performing an operation would result in an integer overflow, an `IntegerOverflowException` will be thrown.
+Since this response is analogous to a piece being thrown off the board, the data stored in the first square will be removed and become inaccessible.
+The data in the second square will remain intact.
+Because of this, best practice is to always perform operations on your least valuable pieces.

-If either square doesn't contain any data, a `NullPointerException` is thrown.
+If either square doesn't contain any data, a `NullPointerException` will be thrown.
+This has similar consequences to an `IntegerOverflowException`.

 #### Arithmetic operators

 If performing an arithmetic operation would result in an overflow, an exception is thrown.
-Since this response is analogous to a piece being thrown off the board, the data stored in the first square is removed and can no longer be accessed.
-The data in the second square remains intact.
-As such, best practice is to always perform operations on your least valuable pieces.

 <!-- prettier-ignore -->
 | Operator | Action |